 - If you get any of the following services within the Preferred Provider Network, you don’t need your PCP to sign off:

 To get more information about your Preferred Provider Network, you can:

 - Call Triple-S Salud at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040.

 - Call Plan Vital Call Center at 1-800-981-2737; TTY / TDD users should call 787-474-3389.

 - Call your Primary Medical Group.

-The general network is the health care professionals and services facilities that work with your Insurer and that support the Primary Medical Groups.
+The general network is the health care professionals and services facilities that work with Triple-S Salud and that support the Primary Medical Groups.
 If the doctor or provider you need to see isn’t in your Preferred Provider Network, they might be in your Insurer’s General Network.
-You can see any doctor or provider in your Insurer’s General Network as long as you go to your PCP first to get a referral.
+You can see any doctor or provider in your plan’s General Network as long as you go to your PCP first to get a referral.
 If you need a referral, your PCP must give you one during your visit or within 24 hours after you ask for one.

 Your PCP will coordinate your visits to doctors or providers in the General Network.

 You might need to pay money for these visits, click here for more information about payments.

 If you get any of the following by a provider in the General Network, your PCP will have to sign off: